Gavri8827/Metal-Shows/README.md

    Navigate to the frontend folder. cd client npm install
    Run the React app:
    npm start'''
    The app will be available at: http://localhost:3000

-GitHub Pages

-The frontend is also deployed via GitHub Pages.

 **🛠 Tech Stack**